Codecademy/docs/content/general/concepts/data-science/data-science.md

 ---
 Title: 'Data Science'
-Description: 'Data Science is a multidisciplinary field of study that utilizes data collection, data analysis, data visualization to extract insight from data.
-It incorporates skills from a long list of computer science, statistical, mathematical, and visual design disciplines.
-Since the beginning of the 21st century, data science has been used in generally every field of industry to extract insight from data for finding new efficiencies in business decision-making and product development.
-These applications are largely related to fields of study rooted in data science, including: - Data Visualization - Data Engineering - Machine Learning & Deep Learning - Artificial Intelligence - Cloud and Distributed Computing'
+Description: 'Data Science is a multidisciplinary field of study that utilizes data collection, data analysis, data visualization to extract insight from data.'
 Subjects:
   - 'Data Science'
   - 'Data Visualization'